PeakIndicators/Getting-Started-On-Azure-ML/Orchestrate-ML-With-Pipelines.md

 ### Running a pipeline with a parameter

-After you publish a parameterized pipeline, you can pass parameter values in the JSON payload for the REST interface:
+After you publish a parameterized pipeline, you can pass parameter values in the JSON payload for the REST interface.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/15.PNG)

 ## Schedule pipelines

-After you have published a pipeline, you can initiate it on demand through its REST endpoint, or you can have the pipeline run automatically based on a periodic schedule or in response to data updates.
+After you have published a pipeline, you can initiate it on demand through its REST endpoint or you can have the pipeline run automatically based on a periodic schedule or in response to data updates.

 ### Scheduling a pipeline for periodic intervals
-To schedule a pipeline to run at periodic intervals, you must define a **ScheduleRecurrence** that determines the run frequency, and use it to create a **Schedule**.
+To schedule a pipeline to run at periodic intervals, you must define a **ScheduleRecurrence** that determines the run frequency and use it to create a **Schedule**.

 For example, the following code schedules a daily run of a published pipeline.